bhatiasanjay01/QuantiEdge-CEM/DEMO_GUIDE.md

 4. **Personalization**: Use merge tags like {{firstName}}, {{lastName}}, {{email}}

 ### Authentication
+- **Email/Password Sign Up**: Works immediately - just create a new account!
+- **Email/Password Sign In**: For existing users
-- **Google OAuth**: Requires Google Cloud Console setup in Supabase dashboard
+- **Google OAuth**: Available but requires setup in Supabase dashboard
-- **Email/Password**: Works immediately with Supabase
-- If Google OAuth doesn't work initially, use email/password to create test accounts
+  - If Google OAuth doesn't work, it needs to be enabled in Supabase
+  - Use email/password sign up instead - it works perfectly!

 ## Troubleshooting